The microscale organization of directed hypergraphs: Discussion

 Taken together, by considering the nuances related to the directionality of interactions in directed hypergraphs, our research provides a framework to understand higher-order connectivity in directed complex systems, opening up a wide range of potential applications in diverse fields such as social network analysis, biology, and finance.
 For instance, the study of multi-party financial transactions as directed higher-order structures may capture more complex patterns of fraudulent activity than traditional graph-based models~\cite{akoglu2015graph}.
 Similarly, directed hypergraphs may enhance the accuracy of existing frameworks in identifying and predicting important genes based on genomic expression relations~\cite{feng2021hypergraph}.
-As scalability is a pressing issue in hypergraph algorithms, future work may explore advanced techniques for detecting motifs in large-scale directed hypergraphs, including sampling methods~\cite{lotito2024exact}, to expand our analysis beyond patterns of four nodes.
-Another interesting venue for further studies is related to the study of reciprocity in weighted or time-evolving hypergraphs, where interactions are associated with different intensities or specific moments in time.
+As scalability is a pressing issue in hypergraph algorithms, future work may explore more advanced techniques for detecting motifs in large-scale directed hypergraphs.
+These include sampling methods already proposed for undirected higher-order motifs~\cite{lotito2024exact} or the use of parallel algorithms, which may achieve significant speed-ups beyond the implementation of our current Python library, thereby enabling analysis of motifs larger than four nodes.
+Another interesting venue for further studies is related to the study of reciprocity in time-evolving hypergraphs, since it can affect mechanisms of group formation~\cite{cencetti2021temporal, iacopini2024temporal} and inform the efficient seeding of information~\cite{mancastroppa2023hyper, genetti2024influence}.
 All in all, our work reveals new structural principles behind the organization of real-world systems, shedding light on the complex interplay between structural patterns and functionality in directed complex systems.

 \begin{widetext}